Chas-Henrik/u07-individuell-uppgift-jobchaser-chas-henrik-nextjs/README.md

 ***
 *Known problems:*

-1. The Job list is only read once (at Page Load/Re-load), and no effort has been spent to keep the local content synchronized with the database after that.
+1. The Job list is only read once (at 'Jobs Page' Load/Re-load), and no effort has been spent to keep the local content synchronized with the database after that.
 So the local data might not reflect what is currently in the data base at any point of time (e.g. if new jobs are added to the database or expired jobs are removed).
 However, it is assumed that the job list from the 'JobTechDev API' is not updated very frequently, so this should not be any major issues and one can always reload to fetch the latest data.

 *Notes:*